-The Presidency received Cabinet approved additional allocations of R30 million in 2014/15, R20 million in 2015/16 and R30 million in 2016/17.
+The Presidency received Cabinet-approved additional allocations of R20 million in 2015/16 and R30 million in 2016/17.

 Cabinet has also approved reductions of R13,6 million over the medium term for non-core goods and services items and the transfer payment to the National Youth Development Agency.

-National Development Plan (NDP)
+National Development Plan (NDP) 2030